 Upon completing the organizational assessment, community health boards can identify three standards most in need of improvement.
 These standards can inform an organization’s strategic plan and quality improvement plan.

 Community health boards should consider repeating an organizational assessment every two years, to inform ongoing strategic and quality improvement planning.

 MDH has designed all assessment and planning guidance to help community health boards meet national public health standards developed by the Public Health Accreditation Board (PHAB).

-Public health nurse consultants and staff from the MDH Center for Public Health Practice can help your community health board with its organizational assessment.
-To find your community health board’s public health nurse consultant, visit: Who is my public health nurse consultant?
+Public health system consultants and staff from the MDH Center for Public Health Practice can help your community health board with its organizational assessment.
+To find your community health board’s public health system consultant, visit: Who is my public health system consultant?

 To contact MDH, visit: Help and technical assistance.